86Hemphill/Portfolio/README.md

 * Found that many bootstrap elements initially resist change to their css styling but it can be forced by adding "!important" to the styling.

 ### Living Document
-This Bio will continue to be updated throughout the beginning of my career with new styling and portfolio content
+This Bio will continue to be updated throughout my career with new styling and portfolio content

 ### To View This
 You can visit https://86hemphill.github.io/hw-week2/